If there is any subject that can truly trigger some emotions in a doctor, it is definitely marijuana. They would ask the following questions;

-While FDA might not be regulating or approving marijuana, there are medical cannabis groups who perform tests on marijuana based medicines.
-Dosing can be an issue as patients need to be aware about the amount that works for them.
+While FDA might not be regulating or approving marijuana, there are medical cannabis groups who perform tests on marijuana-based medicines.
+Dosing can be an issue as patients need to be aware of the amount that works for them.
 Lastly, patients are liable for their own safety.

 Pharmaceutical Drugs bring more profit than marijuana

 As doctors, we should be considerate towards our patients and keep their best interests in mind.

 I don’t have any formal education on Cannabinoid/Endocannabinoid science.

 Doctors are trained prior to becoming licensed medical marijuana doctors so that they can learn and acquire such information via self-education.

 Medical Marijuana dosage cannot be controlled with any certainty.